Jochiroasdfg/Coderbyte-Python-Excercises/README.md

-# Coderbyte_Python_Excercises-
+# Coderbyte_Python_Excercises
-Some coding I had to do
+Some excercises from Coderbyte.